 After the overwhelming success of a 1984 marketing campaign the EcoSphere® was put into full production.
 The EcoSphere® was marketed throughout the US in high-end national catalogs.
 The original EcoSphere® was promoted in ads in the Smithsonian Magazine and was sold retail by such names as Niemen Marcus and Hammacher Schlemmer.

-Today the EcoSphere is a family run company where Daniel, his wife Michel, and their family successfully operate Ecosphere Associates, Inc. in Tucson AZ.
+Today Ecosphere Associates, Inc. is a family run company where Daniel, his wife Michel, and their family and friends successfully operate Ecosphere Associates, Inc. in Tucson AZ.
 From the startup in a small office complex Ecosphere Associates, Inc. has grown to a highly successful global company with manufacturing partners worldwide.

 Initially the handcrafted EcoSphere® was produced in only one size.
 Over the years various other sizes were created and in 1987 even museum sized Exhibition EcoSpheres were added to the line.